 San Antonio will continue to implement a variety of tools, including economic incentives, workforce development, and strategic partnership to support existing and new businesses in the community.
-The City's Economic Development Department recently modified its tax abatement program to improve opportunities for community economic development.
-The City's Economic Development Department will adapt economic development incentives in a way that supports communities of color and areas with high levels of poverty.
+The City of San Antonio's Economic Development Department's tax abatement program seeks to improve opportunities for community economic development.
+The department will adapt economic development incentives in a way that supports communities of color and areas with high levels of poverty.

 To leverage this designation as a priority incentive area, there need to be desirable locations for new businesses to locate and for existing businesses to expand.
-In addition to areas identified for supporting neighborhood hubs of retail goods, services and food establishments, there are four areas within the Eastside Community Area that should be targeted for public investments and improvements to increase their appeal for attracting and growing businesses that can offer higher wages and better career pathways.
+In addition to areas identified for supporting neighborhood commercial nodes of retail goods, services, and food establishments, there are four areas within the Eastside Community Area that should be targeted for public investments and improvements to increase their appeal for attracting and growing businesses that can offer higher wages and better career pathways.
 These areas are:

-- South of AT&T Center The areas designated for Regional Mixed-Use and Business/Innovation Mixed-Use.
-[See Figure 4 Future Land Use Map] - Near Eastside The areas designated for Regional Mixed-Use on the western edge of the plan area along East Houston Street and Commerce Street, including the area around Velocity TX's innovation hub. - I-35/Railway Corridor The Light Industrial and Business/Innovation Mixed-Use areas just south of I-35 in the northern portion of the plan area. - St. Philip's College The areas in and around St. Philip's College designated for employment and mixed-uses.
+- South of the Frost Bank Center The areas designated as Regional Mixed-Use and Business/Innovation Mixed-Use. - Near Eastside The areas designated as Regional Mixed-Use and Urban Mixed-Use on the western edge of the plan area along East Houston Street and Commerce Street, including the area around the VelocityTX Innovation Center. - I-35/Railway Corridor The Light Industrial and Business/Innovation Mixed-Use areas just south of I-35 in the northern portion of the plan area. - St. Philip's College The areas in and around St. Philip's College designated as Regional Mixed-Use, Employment/Flex Mixed-Use, and Business/Innovation Mixed-Use.